FlashDrag/django-to-do-app/README.md

         $ livereload
         ```

-- Create a Django app:
+5. Create a Django app:
+_Allows Django to recognize the app and look for a template folder in the app_
     ```
     $ python manage.py startapp <name of app>
     ```